-Even though we’ve ready The Very Hungry Caterpillar hundreds of times, we started this activity by reading it again.
+Even though we’ve read The Very Hungry Caterpillar hundreds of times, we started this activity by reading it again.
 It’s one of those books that you just can’t hear too many times!
-Since my daughters are 4 and 5, we hadn’t read it much lately, but it brought back warm memories of cozy snuggles with my squishy little toddlers.
+Since my daughters are 4 and 5, we hadn’t read it much lately, but it brought back warm memories of cosy snuggles with my squishy little toddlers.
 The book tells the story of a small caterpillar who eats and eats all week long, builds himself a chrysalis, and comes out as a butterfly.
 On the last page, we looked for a while at the beautiful butterfly that emerges from the chrysalis.
-We talked about the colors and the patterns.
+We talked about the colours and the patterns.

 After we read, it was time to get down to crafting!

 Give your child a sheet of watercolour paper, a ruler, and wax based crayon (really important) black crayon.
 Regular Crayola crayons will work, just not the washable variety made for younger children.
 Show your child how to draw criss-cross straight lines on their paper to make the outlines of “panes” of stained glass.
 They’ll need to press down very hard and make a dark black line.
 Feel free to darken up any lines that you need to.